 - David Jason was approached to play the role of Mr. Copper.
 Sadly, he proved unavailable.
 He'd probably have been more polite to the poor journalist interviewing the cast than Clive Swift was...

 - Dennis Hopper was offered the role of Max Capricorn, but wasn't available.

 - Russell T. Davies, Steven Moffat and company originally wanted Sally Sparrow, the heroine of "Blink", to be the Series 4 companion, but her actress Carey Mulligan turned down the offer to become a regular.
 From there...

 - Penny Carter would have been the companion in Series 4 if Catherine Tate had not come back to reprise the role of Donna.
 Russell T. Davies's book The Writer's Tale details more about Penny: she would have been a journalist in her thirties, from the north of England, with a snobbish mother and amateur astronomer grandfather (later re-worked into the characters of Sylvia Noble and Wilfred Mott).
 She was to be a love interest for the Doctor and join him after she discovered that her live-in boyfriend was cheating on her.
-A guest character in the episode "Partners in Crime" was ultimately named Penny Carter in homage to her.
+A guest character in "Partners in Crime" was ultimately named Penny Carter in homage to her.